iltommi/qdb-documentation/source/concepts/data_storage.rst

 .. figure:: qdb_entry_storage/02_data_added_to_b4_node.png
    :scale: 50%

-A client (qdbsh) puts a file on the b4b80e node.
-Quasardb computes the file's UUID as "4c6019...".
+A client (qdbsh) puts a file on the b4b80e node. quasardb computes the file's UUID as "4c6019...".

 .. figure:: qdb_entry_storage/03_data_moved_to_appropriate_successor.png
    :scale: 50%

-Quasardb compares the UUIDs of each node to the UUID for the new entity.
+quasardb compares the UUIDs of each node to the UUID for the new entity.
 Because the new entity's UUID begins with 4, its successor is 539fc6.
 The file is stored on the 539fc6 node.

 .. figure:: qdb_entry_storage/04_data_replicated.png
    :scale: 50%